About

 -

-Multicultural and cross-cultural frameworks that respect your identity, background, and the spaces you move through.
+Multicultural and cross-cultural frameworks that honor your identity, background, and the spaces you move through.

 -

-Whether you are navigating stress, identity shifts, or deeper emotional work, our sessions are designed to meet you where you are, gently and intentionally.
-My work is guided by Gentle Shifts: small, realistic steps that create lasting change through clarity, safety, and action.
+My work is also guided by Gentle Shifts™: an approach centered on small, realistic steps that create lasting change through clarity, safety, and action.

 Education